AnthonyThomas20/MongoDB/Atlas Free-Tier Cluster/README.md

 Under IP Access List, click on ADD IP ADDRESS button.
 Click on ALLOW ACCESS FROM ANYWHERE and then click CONFIRM.

 **Step 4**: Click on the Clusters tab under Data Storage on the left hand side to view the created cluster.

+*Now go to MongoDB installation on Windows folder in this repository.*